 "This has been a long, tough round of negotiations, but we will achieve a fair and beneficial collective agreement for our members."

-Angela Decker is a seasonal Heritage Presenter in gorgeous Gros Morne National Park.
-She has served for 20 seasons in a variety of roles.
-She is the Assistant Regional Vice-President, Atlantic for UNE and is PSAC’s National Human Rights Committee Women’s Representative for the Atlantic region.
+Angela Decker is an Administrative Assistant at the National Historic Sites department of the Western Newfoundland Field Unit in Gros Morne National Park.
+She has served Parks Canada for 20 seasons in a variety of roles.
+She is the Regional Vice-President, Atlantic for UNE and is PSAC’s Atlantic Women’s Director for Newfoundland.

-“In this round we need to fight to maintain the benefits we have already negotiated and fight for the very survival of our union.”
+“In this round, we need to fight to maintain the benefits we have already negotiated and fight for the very survival of our union.”